alde/horus/README.md

 :warning: non-functional - early brain dump

 ## Purpose
-Horus takes a secret, a repository and a key, encrypt it and store it.
+Input for Horus is a secret, a repository and a key (or a name if you prefer).

-When retrieved, the encrypted string will be returned, so whoever requests it must do the decryption.
+The secret is then encrypted using the encryption backend (currently Google Cloud KMS), and stored along with the repository and the name.

+To retrieve a secret you pass the repository and the key (name), and Horus will return the entrypted string.
+The Horus backend doesn't know how to decrypt, that is left to the caller.
+Horus trusts that if you can decrypt it yourself, you deserve to see the content.

 The reason it takes a repository is that the intent is to store secrets needed for build-time in a CI system, and have that system know how to decrypt the secret as well.

 It does not implement its own encryption strategy.
-Initially it will only rely on Google Cloud KMS, but more options may be added.

-Submission of keys should always be done over TLS.
+Submission of secrets should always be done over TLS.

 ## Backend
 Backend is written in Go, and is very simple.